imarranz/imarranz/README.md

 ## Hi 👋, I'm Ibon

 I am Ibon Martínez-Arranz and I got my BSc. in Mathematics from the University of the Basque Country (EHU/UPV) and performed a MSc. in Current Applied Statistics Techniques and a MSc. in Mathematical Modeling Research, Statistical Analysis and Computing Sciences.
 In 2004, I joined the Basque Country Health Service (The Department of Health of the Basque Country Government and Osakidetza) as a data analyst and my work was mainly focused on the epidemiological report of renal patients.
 When I joined OWL Metabolomics in 2010, first I worked as a researcher in the Metabolomics Department and in 2017, I became the head of the Data Science Department, being responsible for prediction and statistical computation management since then.
-This highly experienced team psupports metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.
+This highly experienced team supports metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.

 <details>
 <summary><b>Education</b></summary>